zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Jonah then says, “In that case, what are you doing Saturday?”
 Now Jonah is asking Becca for a date, and we don’t hear Becca’s response.
 We just hear the sound of the door slamming.
 “To slam” (slam) here r efers to a door that is being closed very loudly.
 The idea, of course, is that Be cca is saying no to Jonah by leaving.
 When a woman slams the door on you, you kn ow she’s probably not very happy – at least that’s my experience, anyway.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

  [start of dialogue]

 Jonah: I’d love to get a date with Jessica.
 She’s s o hot!

-Becca: You mean you want to add another notch to yo ur bedpost.
+Becca: You mean you want to add another notch to your bedpost.

 Jonah: I’ve been around the block, but there’s noth ing wrong with sowing a few wild oats.
 That’s all part of being young and caref ree.